Pirates vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Pirates vs. Phillies: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Aaron Nola gets the nod for the Philadelphia Phillies on Saturday at PNC Park against Henry Davis and the Pittsburgh Pirates.
-First pitch is set for 7:05 PM ET in this second game of a three-game series.
+The Pittsburgh Pirates and Ji-Man Choi hit the field in the final game of a three-game series against Kyle Schwarber and the Philadelphia Phillies, on Sunday at PNC Park.

-Oddsmakers list the Phillies as -185 favorites on the moneyline, while giving the underdog Pirates +150 moneyline odds to win.
-The matchup's total has been set at 9 runs.
+The Phillies are the favorite in this one, at -150, while the underdog Pirates have +125 odds to play spoiler.
+The contest's over/under has been set at 9 runs.

 Rep your team with officially licensed Pirates gear!
 Head to Fanatics to find jerseys, shirts, and much more.